 Run the cable and the power to the appropriate outlets, then power up the TV!

-Remember to lock or secure your mounted television prior to taking off on the road.
+Remember to lock or secure your mounted television before heading out on the road.
 Add securing the TV to your pre-flight checklist.

 Gay Travel Enthusiast (Jason)